 Student Learning Outcomes

-Grand Valley State University uses student outcomes as the primary measure of assessment within each unit: Student Learning Outcomes (SLOs) for academic programs and Student Centered Outcomes (SCOs) for co-curricular units.
+Grand Valley State University uses student outcomes as the primary measure of assessment within each unit: Student Learning Outcomes (SLOs) for academic and student affairs programs and Student Centered Outcomes (SCOs) for some co-curricular units.

 What are Student Learning Outcomes (SLOs)?

 "Student learning outcomes or SLOs are statements that specify what students will know, be able to do or be able to demonstrate when they have completed or participated in a program/activity/course/project.
 Outcomes are usually expressed as knowledge, skills, attitudes, or values" (Canada College).